 - Compliance targets (metrics and goals) must be reviewed annually to ensure substantive, measurable progress toward full IT accessibility compliance on the University of Illinois at Urbana-Champaign campus.

-- All EIT developed or procured after the effective date of the IT Accessibility Policy shall be developed or procured in such a manner as to comply with the Policy.
+- All ICT developed or procured after the effective date of the IT Accessibility Policy shall be developed or procured in such a manner as to comply with the Policy.

-- EIT existing prior to the effective date of the IT Accessibility Policy and that is in use is considered "legacy" EIT (see definitions for Legacy and Archived).
-Legacy EIT is not exempt from the Policy and will be brought into accessible compliance in an ongoing, prioritized process based on impact.
+- ICT existing prior to the effective date of the IT Accessibility Policy and that is in use is considered "legacy" ICT (see definitions for Legacy and Archived).
+Legacy ICT is not exempt from the Policy and will be brought into accessible compliance in an ongoing, prioritized process based on impact.
 When necessary, the Technology Accessibility Review Committee (TARC) will work with units to set priorities.

 - The campus must implement an anonymous, accessible, and easily accessed method for reporting accessibility issues (such as a contact link on each web page).

-- Campus must establish an accessible and easily identified mechanism for requesting that EIT be made accessible.
+- Campus must establish an accessible and easily identified mechanism for requesting that ICT be made accessible.

 - It is each unit's responsibility to devise and maintain an appropriate alternative access plan when one is necessary.
 (See Accessibility Exceptions)